 Blazer Pantry, a food pantry housed in our Student Union where students who may be in need of support are able to gain that support through our Student Life Office.
 Check out the Blazer Pantry tab to get more information about how you can access this resource!
 Student Organizations can also host food drives for the Blazer Pantry.
 Last year, 296.21 lbs of food were donated to the Blazer Pantry!

-Blood Drives, which are held at least twice a month are a great way to do great service and save a life.
+Blood Drives, which are held at least once a month are a great way to do great service and save a life.
 Students who participate in donating blood are eligible for 3 service hours and we’re always looking for students to volunteer their time working the blood drives.
 If your student organization is interested in hosting a blood drive, email firstname.lastname@example.org.

 Give and Go Program, a program sponsored by the Sociology Department and Housing and Residence Life, where students can donate usable items instead of throwing them away!
 The Give and GO Program is held every May during the last week of school.
 Students don’t have to throw away their gently used residence hall items.
 We accept a wide range of items, from laundry detergent to sheet sets to canned goods and clothing.
 The only thing we don’t accept are mattress pads!